Branches

 Changing the default branch in the repository

-You can change the default branch for the repository in the Branches tab by using the hamburger menu next to the branch's name.
+You can change the default branch for the repository in the Branches tab by clicking the three-dot menu next to the branch name and selecting Set as default branch.
 This branch will be default when you clone the repository, or when you browse the source in Buddy.

 Hint